oVirt/ovirt-site/source/howto/install-on-fedora18.html.md

             yum install net-tools

-After installing you will need to reboot the machine manually because the bootstrap will fail to do it.
+After connecting the host to the engine you will need to reboot the machine manually because the bootstrap will fail to do it.

             reboot